-Olive Leaf Extract has been used clinically in its present form for years.
-Living up to its promising background, it has demonstrated considerable therapeutic action against many common and chronic conditions.
+Olive leaf extract has been used clinically in its present form for years.
+Living up to its promising background, it has demonstrated considerable therapeutic action against free radicals.

 Adults: Take 16 ml (approx. 1 tbsp.) once daily with food or as directed by your health-care practitioner.